aericjw/openapi-to-bizevents/README.md

-# Getting Started with OpenApi To BizEvents
+# Getting Started with OpenAPI To BizEvents

 This project was bootstrapped with Dynatrace App Toolkit.